JPG to PNG Converter

 JPG to PNG Converter changes an image into PNG without sending the file to an external processing queue.
 That matters for privacy, but it also matters for trust.
 The page does not just offer a button; it explains why someone would intentionally move from JPG to PNG, what quality tradeoffs to expect, and when a different format would be the smarter choice.
 JPG has clear strengths, and so does PNG, so the value of the conversion depends on the destination, not on a generic idea that one format is modern and the other is outdated.

-JPG is usually chosen because it is small, widely accepted, and well suited to photographs.
-PNG, on the other hand, is chosen because lossless storage and cleaner handling of graphics, text, and repeated edits.
+JPG is usually chosen for it is small, widely accepted, and well suited to photographs.
+PNG, on the other hand, is chosen for lossless storage and cleaner handling of graphics, text, and repeated edits.
 The real job of this page is to help users make that switch deliberately.
 That includes website owners preparing lighter assets, marketers exporting social posts, designers building presentation files, and developers who need a predictable image type before shipping to a front end, CMS, or API pipeline.

 Use PNG when the next step in the workflow cares more about lossless storage and cleaner handling of graphics, text, and repeated edits than it does about the specific strengths of JPG.
 This is often a practical decision rather than a creative one.
 A site upload form may only behave well with one format, a marketing team may need a lighter file for campaign pages, or a designer may need a format that remains stable after additional edits.
 This page is built to explain that context so the conversion feels justified instead of mechanical.